Why get vaccinated?

-Most adults 18 and older do not need polio vaccine because they were vaccinated as children.
-But some adults are at higher risk and should consider polio vaccination:
+Most adults do not need polio vaccine because they were vaccinated as children.
+But some adults are at higher risk and should consider polio vaccination including:

-- people traveling to areas of the world where polio is common,
+- people traveling to areas of the world,

 - laboratory workers who might handle polio virus, and